Walt Disney World Resort: Magnolia Golf Course

 Disney does more than theme parks.
-Their challenging golf courses have been rated among the best and attract Tour players every year.
+Their challenging golf courses such as the Magnolia golf course has been rated among the best golf courses in Florida and regularly attracts Tour players every year.

 As I approach the gates to Walt Disney World in Orlando, I think of all the fun our family has had here when we visited.
 Disney World conjures up images of castles, pirates, and rides in a clean park with cast members who are unfailingly courteous.
 All this is true.
 But if you want to play some top-tier, world-class golf you’ll find plenty of that here as well.

 Walt Disney World Resort® Golf is also operated by Arnold Palmer Golf Management, which for visitors, means combining two great names that always mean quality.